alecmuffett/drafts-not-complete-not-tested-do-not-use/onion-cluster-ideas/README.md

 ### Descriptor Layout Conclusion

 Unless something clearly better arises, or some skew in descriptor-retreival becomes apparent, let's go with the 'Better' non-random solution, above.

+# Footnotes Todo

+* plan to do the test both with, and without, single-hop-onion configs